 Before we get started

 Some of the questions we ask can be quite probing so it is important to gain trust before we launch into a HEADSS screen.
-As children transition to adulthood and pass through that awkward teen phase it is a great opportunity to talk to them about their healthcare, on their own.
+As children transition to adulthood and pass through that awkward teen phase, it is a great opportunity to talk to them about their healthcare on their own.
 Parents might not like it, they might think you are hiding something from them but this consultation is about the patient (in the main) and what they need.
 They need to be given a safe space to open up and talk and that just cannot happen if they feel they might be judged.
-I explain the process to the parents then send them off to get a cup of tea.
+I explain the process to the parents and then send them off to get a cup of tea.
 Once they have left earshot, only then can we begin.

 I think it’s important that we can have an open discussion about what’s on your mind and so I’ve asked your Mum to step out for a bit.
-Some of the questions I’m going to ask you might seem a bit personal and if you don’t feel comfortable answering them that’s okay
+Some of the questions I’m going to ask you might seem a bit personal and if you don’t feel comfortable answering them that’s okay.

 Everything that you say in here is just between you and me, nobody else, with just a couple of exceptions.
 There are some things that, by law, I have to act on.
 If I think you are unsafe or at risk of harming someone then I have to say something.
 Everything else is between us.
 Do you understand?

-• Not all children live at home with their mum and dad.
+- Not all children live at home with their mum and dad.

-• Not all children go to school
+- Not all children go to school

-• Not all children are heterosexual.
+- Not all children are heterosexual.

-The Me first education and training resource from GOSH has some great examples of child centred language.
+The Me First education and training resource from GOSH has some great examples of child-centred language.

-When asking about mental health it is not always a case of mother knows best.
+When asking about mental health, it is not always a case of mother knows best.
 One study found that 1 in 13 (7.7%) of children questioned met DSM IV criteria for a recognised mental illness when they rated themselves.
-When their parents filled in the same survey they only met criteria 4.7% of the time.
+When their parents filled in the same survey, they only met criteria 4.7% of the time.

-• 1 in 10 (10%) adolescents have ever self-harmed.
+- 1 in 10 (10%) adolescents have ever self-harmed.

-• 1 in 13 (7.5%) had seriously considered suicide.
+- 1 in 13 (7.5%) had seriously considered suicide.

-• 1 in 20 (5.2%) had actually made a plan.
+- 1 in 20 (5.2%) had actually made a plan.

-• 1 in 40 (2.4%) have tried.
+- 1 in 40 (2.4%) have tried.

 *It is important to recognise the times when this confidentiality must be broken – in cases of suspected abuse, for example.